klhub/misc/continue_config_file/README.md

 # VS Code Continue extension
 The VS Code Continue extension provides AI assistance and auto-complete capabilities to VS Code.
 I use Continue instead of Cursor.AI because with Continue, I can configure it to use locally-hosted AI.
 I host my local AIs with Ollama in WSL2 environment.
+I mostly work from my laptop with RTX 3060 and Promox Desktop with RTX 3090.

 ## Installation
-Install the VS Code Continue extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=cursorai.continue).
+Install the VS Code Continue extension.
 If you are interested with my WSL2 setup, rough setup steps are available in this repo too.

 ## Config files
 - config_3060.json